Incrementis/Akuns-Gear-/README.md

 	2. and after that [DLCmerger](https://github.com/Argent77/A7-DlcMerger/releases) needs to be installed.

 Here is my [fast](https://github.com/Incrementis/Akuns-Gear-/blob/main/akgear/Fast_installation_of_DLCmergerEN.pdf) Win64 installation guide for DLCmerger, but possibly the [official](https://github.com/Argent77/A7-DlcMerger) installation guide is recommended.

+## Installation of EET in combination with this mod
+It seems, that the installation of EET and mods is not trivial.
+Here is my [fast](#) installation guide for EET, but possibly the [official](https://github.com/Gibberlings3/EET/blob/master/EET/readme-EET.html) installation guide is recommended.

 # Content
 ## Armor "*Layers of Compassion*":